 Last week, we spent a day together–just you and me–and it was so damn lovely.
 It was a normal day with the usual ‘to-do’ list but, in between errands, we talked about preschool and friends and the past summer.
 As I drove, the top half of your head bobbed up and down in my rearview mirror and I could tell by the animation in your eyes how you felt about each topic.

 The things you think of and the questions you ask are charmingly born from the misguided connections and concerns of your almost 5-year-old mind.
 Your thoughts are so authentic and clever I feel like following you around with a tape recorder like an overly sentimental paparazzi.

-You’re always singing to yourself about something (in fact just this morning I overheard you singing an ode to your oatmeal) and the other day when I heard your gentle song it was as though someone pressed play on an old home movie.
-All of a sudden I had a flash of my mother saying to me “…when you were a little girl you were always singing.
+You’re always singing to yourself about something.
+In fact, just this morning I overheard you singing an ode to your oatmeal.
+The other day when I heard your gentle song, it was as though someone pressed play on an old home movie.
+All of a sudden, I had a flash of my mother saying to me “…when you were a little girl you were always singing.
 You’d quietly play and sing to yourself forever.”
 My mother had this memory of me and now I have the same one of you.

-When my mother died she took so much of our history with her, like family photographs in a house fire they melted into ashes and floated off into nothingness.
+When my mother died, she took so much of our history with her.
+Like family photographs in a house fire, they melted into ashes and floated off into nothingness.
 What was my first word?
 How old was I when I took my first steps?
 Did I cry when my mother left me at kindergarten for the first time?
 Was I stubborn?
 Was I independent?
-Was I a scardey cat?
-I don’t know any of these things and with five brothers and sisters and a father who traveled often, I’m not sure anyone can help me piece these details back together.
+Was I a scaredy-cat?
+I don’t know any of these things and, with five brothers and sisters and a father who traveled often, I’m not sure anyone can help me piece these details back together.

 I love you,